How Pariti is connecting founders with capital, resources and talent in emerging markets – TechCrunch

 Startup ecosystems from emerging markets excluding China and India didn’t make the organisations’ top 40 list last year.
 It is a known fact that these regions lag well behind in all six factors, and decades might pass before they catch up to the standards of the aforementioned ecosystems.

-However, a Kenyan B2B management startup founded by Yacob Berhane and Wossen Ayele wants to close the gap on three of the six factors — access to capital, knowledge, and talent.
+However, Pariti, a Kenyan B2B management startup founded by Yacob Berhane and Wossen Ayele wants to close the gap on three of the six factors — access to capital, knowledge, and talent.

 These issues, specifically that of access to capital, is heightened in Africa.
 For instance, only 25% of funding goes to early-stage startups in Sub-Saharan Africa compared to more than 50% in Latin America, MENA, and South Asia regions.